VonHeikemen/devlog/content/web-development/taking-a-look-at-finite-state-machine.md

 If you send `fetch` (or any other event) while in `end` state will give you `end` every single time.
 Why?
 Because you can't go anywhere, `end` doesn't have transitions.

 I hope you see why this is useful.
-If not, I apologise for all the `console.log`ing.
+If not, I apologize for all the `console.log`ing.

 Going back to our current machine.
 This what we got so far.